 snd-virmidikernel module creates a “virtual” MIDI-enabled soundcard that’s really just a way to get Scala’s MIDI output to appear as a normal MIDI output port.

 Actually, even after doing all that I couldn’t make MIDI output work.
-I don’t care any more; fuck it.
+I don’t care any more.
 Download the data sets and use them how you want but don’t depend upon this.